Fees and FAQ

 I loved what she wrote so much that I asked her if I could quote her in this section of my website, and she kindly gave me permission.
 The reason I’m drawn to her words is twofold: 1) I really hope these words describe me – it’s what I aim to offer and 2) this description captures what I look for when I’m seeking a therapist or a coach, too.

 • I’ve been formally trained in Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), Eye Movement Desensitization and Reprocessing (EMDR), Solution-Focused Brief Therapy (SFBT), and Interpersonal Process.
-I have received limited training in Internal Family Systems (IFS) and Dialectical Behavior Therapy (DBT).
+I have received additional training in Hypnosis, Internal Family Systems (IFS) and Dialectical Behavior Therapy (DBT).
 I use a mixture of all of these tools.